Driving Results for Northeast Indiana

 Top Achievement over the Last 5 Years

-We have a clear vision: “Working together, Northeast Indiana is a magnet for the best businesses and talent, and is recognized as one of the nation’s most prosperous regions.”
+Our vision for the future remains clear.
+“Working together, Northeast Indiana is a magnet for the best businesses and talent and is recognized as one of the nation’s most prosperous regions."

 Increasing Per Capita Income for 8 Consecutive Years